SECONDARY RULES | DIVISION 1

 • Teams may be composed of 12 players, but only 11 may bat.

-• At the commencement of play, a minimum of seven players are required to be present to constitute a team.
+• At the commencement of play a minimum number of seven players are required to be present in order to constitute a team.
 Failure to have seven players constitutes a default.

 • To constitute a competition, three full rounds must have been completed.
 For a round to be deemed completed, at least half the games from that round must have achieved a result.

-• New, four-piece, 156-gram Kookaburra balls must be used, irrespective of the surface being played on.
-If a match is being played on a grass pitch, the home side must notify the other team at least two days in advance.
+• Four-piece, 156-gram Kookaburra balls must be used, irrespective of the surface being played on.

 • Neatness and uniformity of clothing are an essential requirement.